fnabir/AEAdminWebApp/README.md

 ## Changelog

+### 1.2.0 [2025-11-30]

+- [FEATURE] Swap file no option.
+- [FEATURE] Delete file option.
+- [UPDATE] File can be added back up to 2021.
+- [UPDATE] Duty and Port input field will take up to 10 entires.
+- [FIX] New file without status won't show until all the filters are disabled.

 ### 1.1.0 [2025-10-29]

-#### Added

-- Add note option for files.
+- [FEATURE] Note option for files.

 ### 1.0.0 [2025-10-26]

-#### Added

-- Added staff access.
+- [FEATURE] Staff access.

-#### Changed

-- Staff can only add expense record but only admin can delete.
+- [UPDATE] Staff can only add expense record but only admin can delete.

 ### 0.4.0 [2025-06-20]

-#### Added

-- Added option to show files depending on file status.
+- [FEATURE] Option to show files depending on file status.
-- Staff expense also shows in file details page.

-#### Changed
+- [FEATURE] File details page include staff expense.

-- Staff expense now requires file no
+- [UPDATE] Staff expense now requires file no.

 ### 0.3.1 [2025-05-22]

-#### Changed

-- Loading window now shows up as soon as the page found and fades out at the end.
+- [UPDATE] Loading window now shows up as soon as the page found and fades out at the end.

-#### Fixed

-- Changing year to see the files would create another entry to url history.
+- [FIX] Changing year to see the files would create another entry to url history.
 Thus clicking back would take through the change of years in the same page.

 ### 0.3.0 [2025-05-18]

-#### Added

-- Added option to add expense and payment transaction for staffs.
+- [FEATURE] Option to add expense and payment transaction for staffs.
-- Added option to add payment transaction for importers.
+- [FEATURE] Option to add payment transaction for importers.
-- Added option to add bills for importers from files.
+- [FEATURE] Option to add bills for importers from files.

-#### Fixed

-- Fixed unnecessary page re-rendering.
+- [FIX] Unnecessary page re-rendering.

 ### 0.2.0 [2025-05-14]

-#### Added

-- Toggle button to see print layout of a file.
+- [FEATURE] Toggle button to see print layout of a file.

-#### Chnaged

-- Default layout introduced differnet than print layout.
+- [UPDATE] Default layout introduced different than print layout.

 ### 0.1.0 [2025-05-11]

-#### Fixed

-- Total value was wrong not calculating duty value.

-#### Added

-- Theme and Show Balance persists after refresh.
-- Suggestion for new file no in add new dialog.
+- [FEATURE] Suggestion for new file no in add new dialog.
-- Password field in login and change password now have option to show/hide.
+- [FEATURE] Password field in login and change password now have option to show/hide.

-#### Fixed
+- [UPDATE] Theme and Show Balance persists after refresh.
+- [FIX] Total value was wrong not calculating duty value.

-- Pressing check new file button in add new file dialog would show error for required field before pressing submit button.
+- [FIX] Pressing check new file button in add new file dialog would show error for required field before pressing submit button.